lala-la-flaca/DevOpsBootcamp_11_AWS_EKS__CICD_pipeline_AWS/README.md

 - The EKS cluster from the previous demo is running.

 ## 🎯 Features
-- Create k8 manifest files for Deployment and Service configuration.
+- Create ECR repository
+- Create ECR Credentials in Jenkins
+- Adjust Building and Tagging
+- Crete Secret for ECR
+- Update Jenkinsfile
 - Update the deploy step in the CI/CD to deploy the newly built application image from DockerHub to EKS cluster.
 - Complete CI/CD pipeline:
   - CI step: Increment version